nima-farnoodian/odoo-carpooling/README.md

 ### Real Estate App

-It is worth saying that this repository contains the real estate app, which is a part of [Odoo Developer Training](https://www.odoo.com/documentation/15.0/developer.html).
+It is worth saying that this repository contains the real estate app under "realestate" branch, which is a part of [Odoo Developer Training](https://www.odoo.com/documentation/15.0/developer.html).
 Therefore, it could also stand as a helpful source for those people wishing to complete the training.
 The estate directory holds the solutions up to 13th chapter of the training.

 ## Local Development Workspace and Installation